narmadha-raghu/fairshare/README.md

 ### Settlements
 - `POST http://127.0.0.1:5000/settle` → Settle a partial or full amount between two users
 - `POST http://127.0.0.1:5000/settle_all` → Clear all balances and settle everything

-### Users & Groups
-- `GET http://127.0.0.1:5000/users` → View list of all users
-- `GET http://127.0.0.1:5000/groups` → View list of all expense groups (if implemented)

-## Contributing
-Feel free to fork the repository and contribute with improvements.
-Submit a pull request with a clear description of your changes.

-## License
-This project is licensed under the MIT License.